r-hathcock/google-homepage/README.md

-Introduction: This project is intended to practice using web browser developer tools.
-I will use this tool to deconstruct and manipulate HTML elements.
+This project is an attempt to recreate the Google Homepage.